WiTimo/ProjectAlpha/docs/current-state.md

 Impact: 🔴 CRITICAL - Cannot validate the complete workflow

 ISSUE #2: INCOMPLETE TESTING SETUP
-Training script supports --feature-root-test but no test data exists Cannot verify out-of-sample generalization
-Current setup only has in-sample test split from training period
-Impact: 🟡 HIGH - Risk of overfitting to training period
+Training script now uses --test-days for test split; --feature-root-test is deprecated.
+Out-of-sample generalization should be verified using the test split.
+Impact: 🟡 HIGH - Risk of overfitting to training period if test split is not representative.

 ISSUE #3: DEPLOYMENT PREPROCESSING PARITY NOT VERIFIED The Critical Question: Does realtime.rs produce EXACTLY the same features as main.rs?